dracaruss/EKS-Secured-Container-Deployment-with-CI-CD/README.md

 The issue that SSO profile I used to connect to the normal AWS API was fine with AWS and also was an admin, but EKS has a totally different API for itself.
 <br>

+> [!NOTE]
-The three roles that were shown and allowed access were:
+> The three roles that were shown and allowed access were:
-1. The EKS service role (aws-service-role/eks.amazonaws.com/AWSServiceRoleForAmazonEKS) — this is AWS's own internal role.
+> 1. The EKS service role (aws-service-role/eks.amazonaws.com/AWSServiceRoleForAmazonEKS) — this is AWS's own internal role.
 EKS uses it to manage the control plane on my behalf, like provisioning the API server, managing etcd, handling upgrades.
 You never interact with this role.
 AWS creates it automatically and it needs Kubernetes API access to run the cluster internals.
-2. The node group role (default-eks-node-group-20260326...) — this is the IAM role attached to my t3.medium worker nodes.
+> 2. The node group role (default-eks-node-group-20260326...) — this is the IAM role attached to my t3.medium worker nodes.
 When a node starts up, it needs to register itself with the Kubernetes API server and say "I'm a worker node, send me pods."
 Without this access entry, the nodes would boot up but the cluster would reject them and they'd never show as Ready.
 The EKS module created this automatically.
-3. The GitHub Actions role (github-actions-eks-role) — this is the role defined in iam.tf.
+> 3. The GitHub Actions role (github-actions-eks-role) — this is the role defined in iam.tf.
 It's the role that GitHub Actions assumes through OIDC when running the CI/CD pipeline.
 It needs Kubernetes API access because the pipeline runs kubectl apply to deploy manifests and kubectl set image to update deployments.
 This was created via terraform.
 <br>

 Each of these roles has a specific job that requires talking to the Kubernetes API.
 However the SSO role also needs to talk to the Kubernetes API (through kubectl), but it wasn't added to the list.